xwzrdx/KOS/README.md

 * ``TANK`` - Doubles all players health to 200 HP.
 * ``LIFESTEAL`` - Instantly heal yourself for 100% of the damage dealt to an enemy.
 * ``OVERGROWN`` - Heal back to full health on kills.
 Additionally, receive +2 HP on kills, and -2 HP on deaths, infinitely stacking.
-* ``NORESPAWN`` - One life mode, all victims of a team respawn when an entire team is dead.
-* ``HARDCORE`` - All players have 30 HP, no HUD, and team damage enabled.
 * ``THIRDPERSON`` - All players have a Third Person perspective view.
-* ``CLASSIC`` - Fully default K.O.S experience.
-No custom crosshairs, no firing minimap red dot pings, no damage numbers, no compass, default fov, etc.

 Discord: ``wzrd0001``